qianwenzheng/qianwenzheng.github.io/baddesign.md

 Using the toilet is a daily activity in which we should feel free to relax and do our business in peace.
 I'm sure there are others like myself who sometimes find ourselves sitting on the toilet scrolling through our phones, an act that we do not wish to be judged for.
 How would we feel if we knew that others could watch us?
 If you look closely at the picture above, the person pointing the camera at the mirror can make eye contact with the person on the toilet through the gap in the stall door. _Awkward_.

 A key purpose of a bathroom stall door is to maintain anonymity.
-Personally, it is awkward to think that a random person who lives on my floor knows that it is _me_ "doing my business" behind that stall.
+Personally, it is unsettling to think that a random person who lives on my floor knows that it is _me_ "doing my business" behind that stall.

 ![Door gap external view ](/img/west3.JPG)